zimrh/advend-of-code-2022/README.md

 ![The Correct Solution](./Day12/TheCorrectSolution.png)

 The Sample has a straight run up to the end so was not seeing the issue there!
 This one was annoying because I thought I was messing up the routing!

+I had seen the "bump" but had assumed (you know what they say!) that it was not an issue.
+Learnt my lesson :)